-Peter and I were noshing at 100 Wines in Maui, inhaling the best brussel sprouts of my life, when the bartender recommended we take a kayak-snorkel, with potential to swim with sea turtles, excursion with Kayak Olowalu.
+Peter and I were noshing at 100 Wines, inhaling the best brussel sprouts of my life, when the bartender recommended on of the best things to do in Maui—a kayak-snorkeling excursion in Olowalu, with potential to swim with sea turtles.

 My first reaction was that kayaking sounds like a lot of work, especially since we had been alternatively considering a “booze cruise” style catamaran snorkeling trip.

 I stuck another brussel sprout in my mouth as she again muttered something about sea turtles.
 Huh?
 My ears perked up like a dog who just heard the chip bag being opened.
 Swimming with turtles, kayaking and seeing a coral reef were all on my bucket list.
 Done deal.

 Olowalu is just five minutes South of Lahaina in West Maui and the tour was setup along the beach at Olowalu Campground.
 On the drive over to the excursion I decided to Google Kayak Olowalu to see if there was a guarantee of seeing turtles in my future and what came up instead was…shark attacks.
 My perky ears dropped and my eyes began to ogle my phone screen.